Kmino-io/kmino-website/src/content/blog/js-ts-development.md

 A good example is a post titled [_7 Reasons to Outlaw React’s Functional Components_](https://medium.com/%40housecor/7-reasons-to-outlaw-reacts-functional-components-ff5b5ae09b7c), which argues that class components remain simpler and more predictable, especially for stateful logic and lifecycle control.

-Now, don’t get me wrong.
-I love functional programming.
+Now, don’t get me wrong, I love functional programming.
 Pure functions, static utilities, helpers you can reuse everywhere?
 Great.
 But when you’re building something complex—SDKs, APIs, or apps with a lot of moving parts—**OOP shines**.
 With encapsulation, inheritance, interfaces, and protected/private members, you keep logic clean, business concepts clear, and onboarding easier for new devs.

 At Kmino, we’ve seen this play out in real projects.
 Take [Pali Wallet](https://paliwallet.com), one of our oldest products.
 Our first attempt leaned hard into React’s functional style.
 The result?
 Buggy code, constant state issues, and several user complaints a week.
-After refactoring to class-based modules the `EVMManager`, `UTXOManager`, and so on—bugs dropped dramatically.
+After refactoring to class-based modules the `EVMManager`, `UTXOManager`, and so on, bugs dropped dramatically.
 Complaints went from weekly emails to one every few months.
 Encapsulation and clear business logic gave developers a map instead of a maze.

 So, here’s our stance: